kimlvis31/AutoTradeMachine_Eta/README.md

       <Summary><b><i> Neural Network </b></i></Summary>
       <img src="./docs/neuralnetwork_0.png" width="960" height="540">

       This is the *Neural Network* page.
-In this page the user can do things below.
+In this page, the user can

       1. Create a custom designed MLP (Multi-Layer Perceptron) model.
       2. Train the models using the chosen historical market data.